joelparkerhenderson/statement-of-work/README.md

 Identify any relevant past work, and any of its successes, failures, learnings, issues, etc.

 Identify any relevant past people, such as previous particpants, earlier stakeholders, etc.

+### Present

+Identify how the work is involved with the overall organization, its objectives, its projects, and its industry.

+Describe the organization, end users, bibliography, references, technical experts in the field, etc.

+Include anything that will assist the contractor in formulating a good bid, and the client in achieving shared understanding.

 ### Future